 Contact the DTP team if you have any questions.

-Building Team: Stefani Roux, David Evans, Francis Lacey and Mark Botha
+Building Team: Stefanie Roux, David Evans, Francis Lacey and Daniel Raubenheimer

 Fundraising and Marketing: Claire Alberts, Claire Lacey and Jolene du Plessis